LunatiK-ExpiX/NCE/docs/project_alice_modders_suggestions.md

 (The links provided are the exact versions being tested).

-# Kat's PA Engine Community modding Suggestions
+# NCE Community modding Suggestions

 **General Prompt give to each modder for referance** Been asking for suggestion that modders might have wanted for Vic2 moddability since there is another OpenV2 attempt, idk if it will work but I want to help them where I can